J-holomorphic curves in a nef class: Rational curves

-Various versions of Corollary \ref{embsphere} have appeared in the literatures.
+Various versions of Corollary \ref{embsphere} have appeared in the literature.
 When $J$ is integrable, it is used in the classification of rational surfaces in \cite{GH}.
-On page 521 in \cite{GH}, a simple argument is given, but unfortunately, it is not correct. \footnote {Since the third term there should be $\frac{1}{2}\sum_{\nu\neq \nu'}a_{\nu'}C_{\nu}\cdot C_{\nu'}-\sum a_{\nu}+1$, which is not necessarily nonnegative.}
+On page 521 in \cite{GH}, a simple argument is given, but unfortunately, it is not correct. \footnote {Since the third term there should be $\frac{1}{2}\sum_{\nu\neq \nu'}a_{\nu'}C_{\nu}\cdot C_{\nu'}-\sum a_{\nu}+1$, which is not necessarily nonnegative.} Presumably there is a substitute for this argument, but we have not been able to find out if our result is new in this case.

 When $M=\mathbb C \mathbb P^2\#k\overline{\mathbb C \mathbb P^2}$ with $k\le 9$, it is shown in \cite{Z} that for any tamed $J$, an irreducible curve $C$ with $C\cdot C<0$ must be a smooth rational curve.
 One can easily deduce Corollary \ref{embsphere} for such manifolds from this fact.